leteemo/BotManager/README.md

 # BotManager
-Create a bot quickly and simply used python version = 3.8.16
+Create a bot quickly and simply

+Used python version = 3.8.16

 In BotManager directory: